thstasy/Data-Driven-Insights-Unveiling-Superstore-Performance/README.md

 These insights and recommendations provide actionable steps to enhance business performance by focusing on key customer segments and capitalizing on high-value opportunities.

-# D. Discount Impact on Profit Analysis Report
+# D. Discount Impact on Profit Analysis

 ## 1. Average Profit by Discount Level